coraliemuller/metanetmap/docs/input_data_details.rst

     metacyc_compounds.dat (MetaCyc)
     chem_xref.tsv (MetaNetX)
     chem_prop.tsv (MetaNetX)
-    datatable_complementary.tsv (for MetaCyc/MetaNetX)
+    complementary_datatable.tsv (for MetaCyc/MetaNetX)
     datatable_conversion.tsv
     logs/

-Input Files for Database Building Mode
+Input files for third-party database building mode
 ---------------------------------------

 - **metacyc_compounds (MetaCyc)**:
-Tabular file provided by the user with a licence for MetaCyc
+``compounds.dat`` has to be provided by the user.
+Access to this file requires a licence for MetaCyc

 The following is a raw entry for the compound **WATER** from a MetaCyc flat file `.dat` extension.
 The file is structured as key-value pairs, where each line represents a specific property or annotation of the compound.